 $ sudo docker-compose up -d

 This will start the private-pypi server in detached mode.
-In your web browser, you can now access the private-pypi server at:
+In your web browser, you can now access the

 Now that you have set up your private PyPI server, you can upload your Python packages.